dan9418/play-what-beta/README.md

 ## Features

--Presets for Chords, Scales, Modes, and Roman Numerals -Easy transposition of any concept to any key and/or octave -Configurable viewer components to visualize these concepts -Built-in viewers for keyboards and fretboards
+- Presets for Chords, Scales, Modes, and Roman Numerals
+- Easy transposition of any concept to any key and/or octave
+- Configurable viewer components to visualize these concepts
+- Built-in viewers for keyboards and fretboards
--A simple API for creating custom viewers
+- A simple API for creating custom viewers

 ## Motivation